dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 If the 'pmax' query parameter was specified in the Observation Request starting an observation (see {{sec-trl-endpoint}}), the Authorization Server might accordingly send additional Observe Notifications to the associated observer.
 That is, the Authorization Server ensures that no more than pmax seconds elapse between two consecutive notifications sent to that observer, regardless whether the TRL resource has changed or not.
 If the 'pmax' query parameter was not specified in the Observation Request, a possible maximum time to consider is up to the Authorization Server.

-The payload of each Observe Notification is formatted as defined in {{ssec-trl-full-query}} or in {{ssec-trl-diff-query}}, in case the original Observation Request was for a full query or a diff query of the TRL, respectively.
+The payload of each Observe Notification is formatted as defined in {{ssec-trl-full-query}} or in {{ssec-trl-diff-query}}, in case the original Observation Request yielded the execution of a full query or a diff query of the TRL, respectively.

 Furthermore, an administrator or a registered device can send additional GET requests to the TRL endpoint at any time, in order to retrieve the token hashes of the pertaining revoked Access Tokens.
 When doing so, the caller of the TRL endpoint can perform a full query (see {{ssec-trl-full-query}}) or a diff query (see {{ssec-trl-diff-query}}).

 # Interaction Examples # {#sec-RS-examples}

-This section provides examples of interactions between a Resource Server RS as registered device and an Authorization Server AS.
+This section provides examples of interactions between a Resource Server RS as a registered device and an Authorization Server AS.
 The Authorization Server supports both full query and diff query of the TRL, as defined in {{ssec-trl-full-query}} and {{ssec-trl-diff-query}}, respectively.

 The details of the registration process are omitted, but it is assumed that the Resource Server sends an unspecified payload to the Authorization Server, which replies with a 2.01 (Created) response.

 The payload of the registration response is a CBOR map, which includes the following entries:

-* a "trl" parameter, specifying the path of the TRL resource;
+* a "trl_path" parameter, specifying the path of the TRL resource;

 * a "trl_hash" parameter, specifying the hash function used to computed token hashes as defined in {{sec-token-name}};